Life Insurance with Lupus Nephritis.

-Being diagnosed with Lupus Nephritis certainly is a “bad” thing, what worries life insurance underwriters the most about this condition is that it is estimated that somewhere between 10 to 30% of all individuals who are diagnosed with Lupus Nephritis will ultimately suffer from kidney failure.
-Which is why it’s no wonder that once a life insurance company learns that you have been diagnosed with this condition most (if not all) will simply refuse to offer a traditional life insurance policy.
+Being diagnosis with Lupus Nephritis is certainly a “bad” thing.
+What worries life insurance underwriters the most about this condition is that it is estimated that somewhere between 10 to 30% of all individuals diagnosed with Lupus Nephritis will ultimately suffer from kidney failure.
+This is why it’s no wonder that once a life insurance company learns that you have been diagnosed with this condition, most (if not all) will simply refuse to offer a traditional life insurance policy.

 Now at this point…